Ma*Shuqa Mira Murjan

 Here is my story of ovarian cancer recovery

-My journey through illness and recovery began in January 2006 when I found a large abdominal lump while lying on the floor in the boat position during a yoga class.
-Within weeks of a whirlwind of examinations and tests, my ovarian cancer was confirmed on Valentine’s Day and I was faced with the personal challenge to survive, thrive, and return to dance.
+My journey through illness and recovery began in January 2006 when I found a sizeable abdominal lump lying on the floor in the boat position during a yoga class.
+I noticed a small lump in my abdomen three weeks earlier but was occupied with my elderly father's fading and passage.
+Within weeks of a whirlwind of examinations and tests, my ovarian cancer was confirmed on Valentine's Day, and I faced the personal challenge of surviving, thriving, and returning to dance.

-Your first reaction to injury or illness will be “why me?” followed by shock, denial, anger, and depression.
-An injured dancer who cannot dance will feel that they have lost part of their identity.
+Your first reaction to injury or illness will be "Why me?" followed by shock, denial, anger, and depression.
+An injured dancer who cannot dance will feel they have lost part of their identity.
 Suffering from illness or injury that prevents you from performing can cause mood swings, feelings of vulnerability (will I ever dance again?), jealousy, isolation, and a lack of confidence.
 If you have ever been sidelined by injury or illness that prevented you from performing, then you know just how difficult it can be to watch from the wings while your dance friends follow their passion and continue to enjoy performing.
-After an initial period of sadness when you may experience depression, pain, anguish, distress, and torment from your illness or injury, it’s best to set a goal to survive and thrive, then take control and move on.
+After an initial period of sadness when you may experience depression, pain, anguish, distress, and torment from your illness or injury, it's best to set a goal to survive and thrive, then take control and move on.
+It is a long process of working through the 5 Stages of Death and Dying by Elizabeth Kubler-Ross: Anger, Fear, Denial, Bargaining, and Acceptance.

 Take Control

-You are on the road to recovery when you start to take control, examining your options, and planning your next steps and first actions.
+You are on the road to recovery when you start taking control, examining your options, and planning your next steps and actions.
 Being ill or injured means you will undergo medical procedures and treatment and will experience pain and disability during the recovery journey.
-Begin taking control by preparing a list of questions for your medical team to find out as much as you can about your injury or illness and what to expect for rehab and a return to health.
-You’ll become a smarter and stronger dancer as you take in and internalize the advice and information you receive to create a personal recovery plan.
+Begin taking control by preparing a list of questions for your medical team to find out as much as possible about your injury or illness and what to expect for rehab and a return to health.
+You'll become a more competent and more substantial dancer as you take in and internalize the advice and information you receive to create a personal recovery plan.
+Become your own advocate and knowledgeable patient.

-Research has found that rehabilitation programs that incorporate both physical and psychological care can speed up recovery time.
+Research has found that rehabilitation programs incorporating physical and psychological care can speed up recovery.
 Acknowledging the emotional side of injury helps you control your reactions to side effects from your illness, handle constructive rehab, and deal with any setbacks that might occur during the healing process.
-Remember, most injuries aren’t obstacles that end your dancing.
-Professional dancers return from serious injuries and most even anticipate injuries occurring as a part of the dance career.
-Active participation in a recovery plan is the most key component of your healing journey.
+Remember, most injuries aren't obstacles that end your dancing.
+Professional dancers return from serious injuries, and most even anticipate injuries occurring as a part of their dance career.
+A cancer diagnosis is similar, but different as you are navigating not only a physical and mental comeback, but also dealing with your mortality.

 Relaxation and Convalescence

 Make a personal plan for relaxation therapy.
-View all of those “feel good” movies with uplifting stories (“White Nights”, “Lorenzo’s Oil”, “Forest Gump”, “Take the Lead”, “The Turning Point”).
+View all of those "feel good" movies with uplifting stories ("White Nights," "Lorenzo's Oil," "Forest Gump," "Take the Lead", "The Turning Point").
 Take time each day to play relaxing music, such as beautiful Middle Eastern flute and violin music – and visualize yourself dancing.
-It helped during early rehab to avoid depression to visualize myself dancing while listening to the fantastic performance music I had found as I focused on the goal of returning to dance.
-Pamper yourself, as your rehab, medical therapy, and healing allow – take time for aromatherapy, massages, hot baths, and yoga – as your medical condition and healing allow.
+It helped during early rehab to avoid depression and imagine myself dancing while listening to the fantastic performance music I had found as I focused on returning to dance.
+Pamper yourself as your rehab, medical therapy, and healing allow – take time for aromatherapy, massages, hot baths, and yoga.
 Here are some other ways to cope.

 Setting and meeting goals increases your confidence, motivation, and self-esteem and puts you in control.
-Your goals may be anything from improving your flexibility—as long as stretching doesn’t interfere with rehab—to spending more time with your family.
-You can even choose to set learning goals for music and rhythm research that will enhance your return to dance.
-Be pragmatic and focus on what needs to be done, create a realistic timeline, and detail goals to measure recovery progress.
-Use your recovery and rehab time to listen to your library of music and find that perfect performance piece and rehearse using visualization.
+Your goals may be anything from improving your flexibility—as long as stretching doesn't interfere with rehab—to spending more time with your family.
+You can even set learning goals for music and rhythm research to enhance your return to dance.
+Be pragmatic, focus on what needs to be done, create a realistic timeline, and detail goals to measure recovery progress.
+Use your recovery and rehab time to listen to your music library, find that perfect performance piece, and rehearse using visualization.
 I found exciting new performance music that kept my spirits up as I visualized performing while studying the music.

-I set healing and rehab goals based on my research and from long discussions with my cancer coach, Yosifah Rose, a performing dancer, dance instructor, Middle Eastern singer and musician, and breast cancer survivor.
+I set healing and rehab goals based on my research and from lengthy discussions with my cancer coach, Yosifah Rose, a performing dancer, dance instructor, Middle Eastern singer and musician, and breast cancer survivor.
 I set a goal to perform four weeks post-surgery at Rakkasah West 2006.
-The best advice from my cancer coach was “be sure you do the hardest workout of your life in the days before surgery – you’ll need to preserve your muscle strength.
-On the plus side you’ll be heavily sedated following surgery and won’t feel sore muscles”.
-This advice allowed me to “smile when I might not have smiled” immediately after surgery because as promised, due to the pain medication, I didn’t feel sore muscles.
+My cancer coach's advice was, "Be sure you do the hardest workout of your life in the days before surgery – you'll need to preserve your muscle strength.
+On the plus side, you'll be heavily sedated following surgery.
+You won't feel sore muscles".
+This advice allowed me to "smile when I might not have smiled" immediately after surgery because, as promised, I didn't feel sore muscles due to the pain medication.
 The pre-op workout had given me a head start on the healing process.
-The pre-surgery body conditioning allowed me to surprise my medical team when I got up unassisted to shower and change, and ready to leave the hospital earlier than expected.
+The pre-surgery body conditioning allowed me to surprise my medical team when I got up unassisted to shower and change and ready to leave the hospital earlier than expected.

-To meet my goal to dance at Rakkasah West (dance festival) in 2006, my rehab consisted of regaining muscle control, balance, and stamina.
-In the first days home I walked in my neighborhood using a walker but found a walker encouraged poor posture and a slow recovery process.
-So, I headed to the health club to walk on a treadmill and within 2 days I was able to walk at a 3 mph pace and without support just two weeks post-op.
+To meet my goal to dance at Rakkasah West (dance festival) in 2006, my rehab goals consisted of regaining muscle control, balance, and stamina.
+On the first day home, I walked in my neighborhood using a walker but found a walker encouraged poor posture and a slow recovery process.
+So, I headed to the health club to walk on a treadmill, and within two days, I could walk at a three mph pace and without support just two weeks post-op.
 However, walking on a treadmill is not dancing.

 The physical goal of developing stamina to return to dance was met by enrolling in the pre-Rakkasah weeklong workshops.
-Only seven days before my scheduled performance I was only able to stand and dance for 10 minutes and afterward my legs shook uncontrollably from the strain.
-Developing stamina was essential and each day I engaged in more dance time gradually ramping up the class time.
+Seven days before my scheduled performance, I could only stand and dance for 10 minutes, and afterward, my legs shook uncontrollably from the strain.
+Developing stamina was essential; each day, I engaged in more dance time, gradually ramping up the class time.
 By Friday of that week, I took four hours of class.
-I met my goal and performed at Rakkasah West 2006 (see the March 2007 “A Gathering of the Stars” calendar photo).
-I truly danced with joy on the Rakkasah stage – glad to be alive and knowing it would be the last performance with my hair as chemotherapy was scheduled the following week.
+I met my goal and performed at Rakkasah West Festival 2006 (see the March 2007 "A Gathering of the Stars" calendar photo).
+I danced with joy on the Rakkasah stage – glad to be alive and knowing it would be the last performance with my hair as chemotherapy was scheduled the following week.

 Practice Positive Self-Talk

-I encourage keeping a daily diary and recording how you feel, your medications, your vital statistics, and any side effects.
+Hope comes from recording and realizing you are on a healing journey and there is progress.
+I encourage keeping a daily diary and recording your feelings, medications, vital statistics, and any side effects.
 Mark a calendar with your recovery and rehab goals.
-Your recovery diary helps you and your medical team.
+Your recovery dairy helps you and your medical team.
 It helps to gauge progress and healing by reviewing what you recorded just the week prior and realizing that healing is happening, side effects are subsiding, and you are recovering.
-Be sure to share your progress with your support community and relatives.
+Be sure to share your progress with your support community.

 Stay Involved and Seek Support

-When people ask, I recommend sharing your illness journey and rehabilitation goals as a value clarification positive behavior reinforcement practice.
-Seek out others who have experienced your illness or injury and share their remedies and recommendations for diet, exercise, supplements, and rehabilitation.
-These shared conversations are well worth the effort be it in person, via telephone, or Internet because you gain a wonderful sense of sisterhood and a community of caring.
+When people ask, I recommend sharing your illness journey and rehabilitation goals as a values clarification positive behavior reinforcement practice.
+Seek others who have experienced your illness or injury and share their remedies and recommendations for diet, exercise, supplements, and rehabilitation.
+These shared conversations are well worth the effort in person, via telephone, or the Internet because you gain a wonderful sense of sisterhood and a caring community.

-Don’t be afraid to ask for help, advice, and support from family, friends, and teachers.
+Don't be afraid to ask for help, advice, and support from family, friends, and teachers.
+Here are examples of how caring friends helped my healing and recovery.
 Caring friends will find great articles on the Internet about dance and recovery to add information to your illness database and recovery regimen.
-I appreciate that The Babylonian Ensemble dance troupe of Seattle, WA gave me a handcrafted “Miss Moose Dancer” to keep me company during chemo.
-Enjoying life with friends even when bald through chemo kept my spirits up.
+I appreciate that The Babylonian Ensemble dance troupe of Seattle, WA gave me a handcrafted stuffed animal, "Miss Moose Dancer," to keep me company during chemo.
+Even when bald through chemo, enjoying life with friends kept my spirits up.
 Initially, Fatima Al Wahid pulled me up to dance with her at the Rakkasah East party.
-Then, Pat Olson of the band Pangia, who donates his hair to Kids with Cancer, “shared” his long hair with me at the Rakkasah East party draping it over my bald head (captured in a photo together) as we danced the night away.
+Then, Pat Olson of the band Pangia, who donates his hair to Kids with Cancer, "shared" his hair with me at the Rakkasah East party (captured in a photo together) as we danced the night away.

 Keep in touch with your dance community both near and far.
-Read reviews of shows and catch up on your viewing of the best performances and instructional videos.
-When you are feeling up to it, plan to attend dance events to enjoy others’ performances without the personal stress of feeling nervous about performing.
-Focus on sharing your appreciation of your dance community’s performance art.
-You will find it can be rewarding attending performances, providing positive feedback, supporting performers, and promoting a caring community.
+Don’t dwell on FOMO, Read reviews of shows and catch up on your viewing of the best performances and instructional videos.
+When you are feeling up to it, plan to attend dance events to enjoy others' performances without the additional personal stress of feeling nervous about performing.
+Focus on sharing your appreciation of your dance community's performance art.
+Attending performances, providing positive feedback, supporting performers, and promoting a caring community will be rewarding.

 Value the Life-Changing Opportunity

-While I wouldn’t recommend that every dancer have a medical crisis just to experience a caring community, staying positive and in control through your injury and illness can be a life-changing opportunity.
-Make plans during your convalescence to become aware of the positive impacts of your illness on your life.
+While I wouldn't recommend that every dancer have a medical crisis to experience a caring community, staying positive and in control through your injury and illness can be a life-changing opportunity.
+Make plans during your recovery to become aware of the positive impacts of your disease on your life.
 In addition to surviving cancer, my cholesterol and insulin levels returned to normal healthy levels as a result of dietary, exercise, and lifestyle changes made during the journey.

-Your journey through a health crisis and challenge can result in the “It’s a Wonderful Life” feeling.
-Now as I wake up each day and value every moment, I appreciate that I am a part of a very supportive and valuable community of family and friends.
+Your journey through a health crisis and challenge can result in the "It's a Wonderful Life" feeling.
+Now, as I wake up each day and value every moment, I appreciate that I am a part of a very supportive and valuable community of family and friends.
 Make plans to celebrate your rehab and return to good health and dancing.
-Make plans to share what you learn during your journey to help others with their challenges and life journey.
-Many thanks to all of you in the dance community who have shared your experiences, stories, prayers, and very helpful advice – you have made all the difference in my life – which will hopefully have a ripple effect and touch the lives of others who face personal health challenges.
-Hopefully, I can help make a difference if this article assists one woman to save her life with early diagnosis and treatment of ovarian cancer.
+Please plan to share what you learn during your journey to help others with their challenges and life journey.
+Many thanks to all of you in the dance community who have shared your experiences, stories, prayers, and beneficial advice – you have made all the difference in my life – which will hopefully have a ripple effect and touch the lives of others who face personal health challenges.
+Hopefully, I can help make a difference if this article assists one woman in saving her life with early diagnosis and treatment of ovarian cancer.

-Ma*Shuqa shares her health journey from the perspective of her first occupation as a health educator with B.A. in Psychology, B.A. in Social Service, and M.P.H. masters in public health (and an MBA, and EdD ABD).
-Today, she has recovered from surgery and chemotherapy and enjoyed the world of wigs and fun new hairstyles, and looks forward to many more years of dance.
-See her website for a list of recommended readings for ovarian cancer, dance photos taken during her health challenge and recovery process, and her current calendar of events. www.MaShuqa.com Ma*Shuqa welcomes dancers with ovarian cancer to contact her with questions and share support for your healing journey.
+Ma*Shuqa shares her health journey from the perspective of her first occupation as a health educator with a BA in Psychology, a BA in Social Service, and MPH master in public health, and education and work with her MBA, and EdD ABD.
+Today, after recovering from surgery and chemotherapy, she enjoys the world of wigs and fun new hairstyles and looks forward to many more years of dance.
+See her website for recommended reading for ovarian cancer, dance photos taken during her health challenge and recovery process, and her current calendar of events. www.MaShuqa.com Ma*Shuqa welcomes dancers with ovarian cancer to contact her with questions and share your healing journey.
 MaShuqaDancer@gmail.com

-I resumed teaching belly dance 4 weeks post-surgery, danced throughout my chemotherapy, and am now a 16-year survivor and for 46 years has been and continues to teach belly dancing in her “Ma*Shuqa’s Hidden Garden” dance studio in Los Gatos, California USA.
+I resumed teaching belly dance four weeks post-surgery, danced throughout my chemotherapy, and am now a 17-year survivor and has been teaching belly dancing for 50 years.

 As a survivor of ovarian cancer, to encourage early diagnosis and treatment, Ma*Shuqa shares these important resources.